dflan9696/credit-risk-classification/README.md

 The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

 A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

+Overview of the Analysis:

+The primary objective of this analysis is to create robust machine learning models that can accurately predict the creditworthiness of borrowers in a peer-to-peer lending setting.
+The analysis involves training and evaluating models to achieve high accuracy, precision, and recall, thereby assisting lending institutions in making informed decisions.

+Results:

+Model 1:

+Accuracy: 99%
+Precision (Class 0): 1.00
+Recall (Class 0): 1.00
+Precision (Class 1): 0.87
+Recall (Class 1): 0.89

+Model 2:

+Accuracy: 100%
+Precision (Class 0): 1.00
+Recall (Class 0): 1.00
+Precision (Class 1): 0.87
+Recall (Class 1): 1.00

+Summary:

+The machine learning models have exhibited outstanding performance in predicting credit risk.
+Both models achieved high accuracy, with Model 2 achieving perfect accuracy.
+Additionally, the models demonstrated strong precision and recall scores, ensuring reliable predictions for both healthy loans (Class 0) and high-risk loans (Class 1).